Security Model

 - packages installed interactively into the running container

 This is a deliberate trade-off. jackin’ is biased toward reproducible agent images and explicit workspace mounts, not long-lived mutable sandboxes.
+Use jackin purge <role> to wipe all of an agent’s persisted state and start fresh.

 Current implementation constraints